o-ran-sc/ric-plt-lib-rmr/docs/rmr_mt_rcv.3.rst

 The rmr_mt_rcv function blocks until a message is received, or the timeout period (milliseconds) has passed.
-The result is an RMr message buffer which references a received message.
+The result is an RMR message buffer which references a received message.
 In the case of a timeout the state will be reflected in an "empty buffer" (if old_msg was not nil, or simply with the return of a nil pointer.
 If a timeout value of zero (0) is